 - Made in the USA

-Overall, the G2 paint system is the best caliper paint you can buy that is wear-resistant and available in a range of colors to suit your requirements.
-Compared to other caliper paints, its able to handle far higher temperatures, which is an added bonus.Check it Out
+Overall, the G2 paint system is the best caliper paint you can buy that’s wear-resistant and available in a range of colors to best suit your requirements.
+Compared to other caliper paints, its able to handle far higher temperatures, which is an added bonus and worth the added cost of the kit.Check it Out

 2. Dupli-Color EBCP40200 Caliper Paint

 Dupli-Color is another popular paint brand and they also produce a complete kit similar to the G2 system above.
-It includes an aerosol cleaner to prepare the calipers and a brush on brake caliper paint to color the calipers to best suit your requirements.
+Included within the kit is an aerosol cleaner to prepare the calipers, stir stick, paint brush, masking tape, detailed instructions and a brush on brake caliper paint that’s easy to apply to the calipers.

 Other features of the Dupli-Color EBCP40200 include: